Kitware/CMake/Help/manual/cmake-file-api.7.rst

   ``sourceFileExtensions``
     Optional member that is present when the :variable:`CMAKE_<LANG>_SOURCE_FILE_EXTENSIONS` variable is defined for
     the current language.
-Its value is a JSON array of JSON strings where each each string holds a file extension (without the leading dot) for the language.
+Its value is a JSON array of JSON strings where each string holds a file extension (without the leading dot) for the language.